Instantor Rewards: 5,000 plumber signups in 3 months with a tiered loyalty app

 03 How we work

 Platforms like ServiceTitan and Jobber handle the core scheduling, dispatch, and invoicing workflow well for most plumbing businesses.
-Custom software is the right choice when your dispatch logic, maintenance plan model, or customer loyalty mechanics are specific enough that you're spending significant time working around the platform's assumptions; when you want to own the customer relationship through a branded app rather than a white-label module; or when you're building a field service software product to sell to other trade contractors.
-The wrong choice is building custom when a well-configured standard platform would solve the same problem at a fraction of the cost.
+Custom plumbing business software earns its cost in three cases.
+Your dispatch logic, maintenance plan model, or customer loyalty mechanics are specific enough that you're losing hours working around the platform's assumptions.
+You want to own the customer relationship through a branded app rather than a white-label module.
+Or you're building a field service product to sell to other trade contractors.
+The wrong choice is building custom when a well-configured standard platform would solve the same problem for less.
 We'll tell you honestly which situation you're in during discovery.

 Yes.
 We've built a loyalty app for a plumbing business covering points accrual per completed job, maintenance plan subscription management, referral tracking, and customer-facing reward redemption.
 The mechanics for trade service loyalty are different from retail loyalty: visit frequency is lower, job values are higher, and the retention lever is the maintenance plan rather than the repeat purchase.
 We design loyalty programmes around those specifics, not a generic points-per-dollar model that doesn't map to how plumbing customers actually behave.